 In this all-level prenatal yoga class, expecting moms will cultivate the flexibility, concentration and strength needed during the transformative time of pregnancy and childbirth.
 Enjoy the community of other expecting mothers while we practice modified Hatha Yoga postures, breath work, vocal toning and meditation.
 No previous yoga experience necessary.

-Classes are offered in 6-8 week series, which allows for progressive instruction and community feel, but also welcomes drop-ins.
+Classes are offered in shorter sessions, typically 6-8 week series, which allows for progressive instruction and community feel, but also welcomes drop-ins.
 Read more about why we recommend committing to a weekly class.

 Join us Thursdays from 7:30-8:45 pm at Christ Church.